 But there is still a long way to go.
 The struggle will require combining top-down approaches with bottom-up approaches.
 It will require overhauling the global energy system.
 All humans are stakeholders, and all stakeholders will need to engage.
 It is widely argued that one of the best things to do about climate change is talk about climate change.

-On behalf of Morocco World News, I invite all readers to join this conversation.
+On behalf of Morocco World News in our commitment to Covering Climate Now, I invite all readers to join this conversation.